dongsiji/StreamSwitch/flink-docker/README.md

 First way, through github.

-4. git add and push the files to github.
+4. Use git and push the changed files to github.
 5. Change the Dockerfile to use the correct branch so that it fetches the updated `flink.tgz`.
 6. Build the docker image with `docker build . -t <tag-name>` in the `1.8.1` folder.

 Second way, through locally copying.
-It will increase the image size, so it is not really recommended but it saves effort through hosting the compressed build file.
+It will increase the image size, so it is not really recommended but it saves effort as we do not need to host the compressed build file.

-4. Change the Dockerfile to add `COPY ../flink.tgz /` to the line right after setting the work directory of flink.
+4. Change the Dockerfile to add `COPY ../flink.tgz .` to the line right after setting the work directory of flink.
-5. Remove the part of the Dockerfile which is pulling the flink.tgz from github.
+5. Remove the part of the Dockerfile which is pulling the `flink.tgz` from github.
 6. Build the docker image with `docker build . -t <tag-name>` in the `1.8.1` folder.